wp-plugins/thanks-you-counter-button/trunk/readme.txt

 == Changelog ==
 = 1.4.1 =
 * 28.11.2009
-- Manual button position shortcode [thankyou] functionality is extended.
+- Shortcode [thankyou] functionality is extended.
 You can include custom button caption to this shortcode optionally, e.g. [thankyou]YourCustomCaptionHere[/thankyou].
 - Bug fix: It concerned those only who showed more than one thanks button for post.
 In that case the only first button from that buttons set was updated without page refresh after visitor's click.

 = 1.4 =